Fayazul786/Java_Web_Project/README.md

 ## About Application

-   The project “Employee Management System” is developed in java, which mainly focuses on basic operations in a Company like adding new employee information, updating employee information and deleting employee information.
+   The project “Future_Tech” is developed in java, which mainly focuses on basic operations in a Company like adding new employee information, updating employee information and deleting employee information.
 It features a familiar and well thought-out, an attractive user interface.
 The Backend of the project is designed using MySQL.